 - Regulatory Wizards, such as finding out if your software is a medical device

-- XSLT - transformations to transform Aligned Elements into a desired output format
+- XSLT - transformations to transform Aligned Elements into the desired output format

 To make this even better: all extensions on our website are free to our customers.